survivejs/webpack-book/manuscript/building_with_webpack/06_deploying.md

 ## Deploying to Other Environments

-Even though you can push the problem of deployment outside of webpack, there are a couple of utilities that may come in handy:
+Even though you can push the problem of deployment outside of webpack, there are a couple webpack specific utilities that may come in handy:

 * [webpack-deploy](https://www.npmjs.com/package/webpack-deploy) is a collection of deployment utilities and works even outside of webpack.
 * [webpack-s3-sync-plugin](https://www.npmjs.com/package/webpack-s3-sync-plugin) and [webpack-s3-plugin](https://www.npmjs.com/package/webpack-s3-plugin) sync the assets to Amazon S3.